 Tom Vanderbilt is the author of Traffic: Why We Drive the Way We Do (and What it Says About Us) as well as the blog, How We Drive.

 This entry was posted on Friday, July 31st, 2009 at 10:53 am and is filed under Congestion, Cyclists, Drivers, Environmental factors, Roads, Traffic Culture, Traffic History, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.